Bible translations into Greek: After AD 1500

 The New Testament part of the Christian Bible was originally written in Koine Greek, as most of the Church and scholars believe, and is therefore not a translation (notwithstanding that some reference material may have been from Aramaic).
 However, like other living languages, the Greek language has developed over time.
 Therefore, various translations have been completed over the centuries to make it easier for Greek speakers to understand Holy Scripture.
 Translations of the Old Testament, which is the other part of the Christian Bible, have been completed for similar reasons.

 Agapius of Crete translated and published in 1543 the book of Psalms into modern Greek.

 A Greek and polyglot edition of the Pentateuch commonly called "Constantinople Pentateuch" published in Constantinople in 1547 by Romaniote Jews has the Hebrew text in the middle of the page, the Aramaic on the base, with a Yevanic translation on one side and a Judaeo-Spanish translation on the other.

 At the initiative of the pro-Reformed Patriarch Cyril Lucaris of Constantinople, Maximos of Gallipoli (or Kallioupolites, died 1633) translated a vernacular New Testament from 1629 which was printed at Geneva in 1638.

 An edition of the New Testament into Modern Greek translated by Seraphim of Mytilene was edited in London in 1703 by the English Society for the Propagation of the Gospel in Foreign Parts.
 This translation was formally condemned in 1704 by the reigning Patriarch Gabriel III of Constantinople.

 Frangiskos Soavios published in the year 1833 the Pentateuch and the Book of Joshua translated from the Hebrew Original into the Modern Greek Language.

 A translation of the Bible (Old and New Testaments) in literary Katharevousa Greek (Καθαρεύουσα) by Neofytos Vamvas and his associates was first published in 1850 following nearly 20 years of work.
 Vamvas was dean and a professor of the University of Athens.

 In 1901, Alexandros Pallis translated the Gospels into Modern Greek.
 This translation was known as Evangelika (Ευαγγελικά).
 There were riots in Athens when this translation was published in a newspaper.
 University students protested that he tried to sell the country to the Slavs and the Turks in order to break Greek religious and national unity.
 All translations were confiscated.
-The Holy Synod of the Greek Orthodox Church resolved that any translation of the Holy Gospels is “profane” and redundant.
-It also “contributes to scandalising the consciousness [of Greeks] and to the distortion of [the Gospels’] divine concepts and didactic messages.
+The Holy Synod of the Greek Orthodox Church resolved that any translation of the Holy Gospels is profane and redundant, and also "contributes to scandalising the consciousness [of Greeks] and to the distortion of [the Gospels’] divine concepts and didactic messages".